 Setting up a safe, open, relaxed play space for babies in the living area and off the kitchen area will mean you will be able to manage some household tasks whilst within eyeshot and earshot from your baby.
 Consider including only the essentials to keep the floor area uncluttered and easy to maintain - less is more, especially if the space is small.
 For young children, you may forego the coffee table completely to open up the space for free play and movement.

 Also, consider the floor surfaces available in the area.
 Smooth flooring can be tricky for babies to get a grip on as they learn how to crawl and move around.
-Having a rug, play mat, or carpet option for baby to experience a softer floor surface for play, no nappy time, tummy time, soft landing pad when learning to sit and moving around is a great idea.
+A great idea is to have a rug, play mat, or carpet option for baby to experience a softer floor surface for play, no nappy time, tummy time, and soft landing pad when learning to sit and move around.
 Your baby has the most contact with the surfaces around the house as they use more senses to explore, mobilise using their hands and feet and are more vulnerable to inhaling particles as they breathe more rapidly than adults.
-Consider a no-shoes policy in the house (just as the Japanese do) to prevent unwanted bacteria and chemicals entering the house and to assist with keeping the floor surfaces clean and tidy with minimal effort.
+Consider a no-shoes policy in the house (just as the Japanese do) to prevent unwanted bacteria and chemicals from entering the house and to assist with keeping the floor surfaces clean and tidy with minimal effort.
 That way, your baby can go anywhere in the space and you can relax.

 If there are unsafe surfaces or areas such as stairs or in the kitchen, a baby gate/fence can be used.
 A gate could be accepted more readily by the child if it was associated with playing with a favourite toy or decorated with bright colourful stickers which could be a talking point.